VolumeZero/ptero-bot/README.md

 - guildId is only required for local development slash-command registration but is also recommended for single-server bots to speed up command registration.

-- cl_apiKey is required and used ONLY for getting server usages when updating status embeds since the application api does not have an endpoint for server this.
-This user associated with this key must be an admin user to ensure all server usages can be fetched.
+- cl_apiKey is required and used ONLY for getting server usages when updating status embeds since the application api does not have an endpoint for this.
+The user associated with this key must be an admin user to ensure all server usages can be fetched (unless you manually add the user to each server).

 ## 📚 Documentation